You arrive at the campground – about to connect your truck camper to the power pedestal – is there a moment of hesitation, or are you confident the

 pedestal is wired correctly?
 Is there an open neutral?
 Are the lines properly phased?

-What protection do you have against a lightning strike during a thunderstorm?
+What protection do you have against a bolt of lightning that strikes a telephone pole a 1/2 mile from the campground during a thunderstorm?

-Question – should you encounter an electrical surge that damages your truck camper’s electronics, do you feel strong enough to hand crank in your slide-out(s) and raise your jacks?
+Question – should you encounter an electrical surge that damages your truck camper’s electronics, do you feel strong enough and know how to hand crank in your slide-out(s) and raise your jacks?

 options from one MANUFACTURER

 Surge protectors are a necessary safety device.
-Just as important as your CO2/LP gas and smoke detectors.
+Just as important to your and your family safety as the CO2/LP gas and smoke detectors.